Yuli Gurriel Player Props: Marlins vs. Pirates

 Yuli Gurriel At The Plate

-- Gurriel is hitting .259 with six doubles, three triples, three home runs and 14 walks.
+- Gurriel is batting .264 with seven doubles, three triples, three home runs and 14 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.